-- 2015 PRC Community Health Survey, Professional Research Consultants, Inc. [Item 169] - Asked of all respondents.

-- Asked of all respondents.

-Represents the percentage of respondents experiencing one or more barriers to accessing healthcare in the past 12 months.

-Hispanics can be of any race.
-Other race categories are non-Hispanic categorizations (e.g., "White" reflects non-Hispanic White respondents).

-Income categories reflect respondent's household income as a ratio to the federal poverty level (FPL) for their household size.
-"Very Low Income" includes households with incomes just above the FPL, earning up to twice the poverty threshold; "Mid/High Income" includes households with incomes just above the FPL, earning up to twice the poverty threshold; "Mid/High Income" includes households with incomes at 200% or more of the federal poverty level.
+- 2015 PRC Community Health Survey, Professional Research Consultants, Inc. [Item 169] Asked of all respondents. - Represents the percentage of respondents experiencing one or more barriers to accessing healthcare in the past 12 months. - Hispanics can be of any race.
+Other race categories are non-Hispanic categorizations (e.g., "White" reflects non-Hispanic spanic White respondents).
+Income categories reflect respondent's household income as a ratio to the federal poverty level (FPL) for their household size. "<200% Poverty" is defined as households earning up to twice the poverty threshold and includes those living with defined poverty status; ">200% Poverty" includes households with incomes at 200% or more of the federal poverty level (FPL) for their households.